-The 10th Annual Santa Fe Independent Film Festival, October 17th-21st, 2018 dubbed “a young Sundance” by indieWire, and “an all-inclusive resort for cinephiles” by Filmmaker Magazine.
-SFIFF is not only the most attended film event in the area, it is now a top regional fest on the circuit.
-The Fest creates a hub for film in Santa Fe for a unique and unpretentious festival experience.
+The 11th Annual Santa Fe Independent Film Festival, October 16th-20th, 2019 was dubbed “a young Sundance” by indieWire, and “an all-inclusive resort for cinephiles” by Filmmaker Magazine.
+SFIFF is not only the most attended film festival in the area, it is now a top regional fest on the circuit.
+The Fest is a creative center for film in Santa Fe allowing a unique and unpretentious festival experience.
 SFIFF promotes emerging and established filmmakers by screening features and shorts in the beautiful and unassuming setting of downtown Santa Fe.
 Artists can let their guard down, and feel free to network every evening at a different venue, where they can at once enjoy our festival nightlife and create lasting professional connections.
 Santa Fe is now one of the greatest theater cities on earth with the newly opened 11 screen Violet Crown, George RR Martin’s Jean Cocteau Cinema, the historic Lensic Theater, The Screen, and the Center for Contemporary Arts.

-Santa Fe Independent Film Festival (SFIFF), October 17th-21st, 2018 advances independent, innovative, and cutting-edge cinema and brings 5 days of excellence in filmmaking to the inclusive and diverse community of Santa Fe, New Mexico.
-In April 2017 the Festival was named one of Moviemaker Magazine's "50 Festivals Worth the Entry Fee” for the fourth consecutive year.
+Santa Fe Independent Film Festival (SFIFF), October 16th-20th, 2019 advances independent, innovative, and cutting-edge cinema and brings 5 days of excellence in filmmaking to the inclusive and diverse community of Santa Fe, New Mexico.
+In April 2018, the Festival was named one of Moviemaker Magazine's "50 Festivals Worth the Entry Fee” for the fifth consecutive year.

 SFIFF has honored screen legend Jacqueline Bisset with the Lifetime Achievement Award and Jay Roach (Trumbo) with the American Filmmaker Award, John Sayles and Maggie Renzi with the Lifetime Achievement Award, writer N. Scott Momaday was presented SFIFF's Lifetime Achievement Award by Robert Redford and welcomed our returning guests John Waters, Chris Eyre, George R.R.
 Martin, and Wes Studi.
 SFIFF featured a screening and Q&A with Ethan Hawke, screened over 100 films, and hosted panels with visiting filmmakers.
 For this past 10th Annual Festival, we welcomed returning filmmaker Bill Plympton, presenting him with the Lifetime Achievement Award and presented New Mexico Filmmaker, Alexandria Bombach with the Visionary Award.